Sagnac-type neutron displacement-noise-free interferometeric gravitational-wave detector: Gravitational wave signal of neutron DFI

 The leading order term in $h^{ab}$ is

 Here, assuming that the wavenumber vector is sufficiently small, we can make the following approximation,

 As mentioned in Section \ref{Configuration of Sagnac-type neutron DFI}, $n_i$ propagate through the interferometer on the trajectories represented by Equations\,1-13.
-Here we reset the time, that is, we set the time to be $t_0$ when the $n_i$ cross the surface of the mirror.
-The wavenumber vectors of the neutrons during propagation are given by
+Here we reset the time, that is, we set the time to be $t_0$ when the $n_i$ cross the surface of of BS A. The wavenumber vectors of the neutrons during propagation are given by

 The phase change of $\phi^{\mathrm{gw}}_i$ caused by GWs is given by